mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing a network switch

-The hardest choice for me in building my server rack was picking a network switch.
+Choosing a networking switch ended up being the hardest decision of my whole rack.

 Network switches get fairly pricey, so I didn't want to spend $300 on something only to have to supplement it with another component or replace it later on.
 And rack space is precious, so I don't want to buy a switch and then have to buy another one in a year or two and totally rearrange my rack.

 ### What speed do you need?

-Every rack-mountable switch you can find on the market is going to support gigabit Ethernet (1 Gbps bandwidth).
-But there's also 2.5 Gbps, 10 Gbps, and even higher.
+Unless you're buying something very exotic, the speeds available for a rack-mounted switch are:

+- 1 Gbps
+- 2.5 Gbps
+- 10 Gbps

-For as long as I can remember, I've just had 1 Gbps Ethernet speed, and that's been fine.
+For as long as I can remember, I've had 1 Gbps Ethernet speed in my house, and that's been fine.
 I do most of my work online, so the bottleneck is almost always my ISP rather than my home network.

-But lately, I've been pushing the limits on my home storage server, and I've thought it would be nice to bump up the speeds.
+Lately, I've been finding that the bottleneck on my home storage server is my 1 Gbps network link, so I've been interested in a network upgrade.

 The next steps up are either 2.5 Gbps or 10 Gbps.
 Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would probably be too big a jump, so I might as well take a smaller step to 2.5 Gbps.